1991 was an epic year, as two legends were born that year – me and the Internet as we know it today.

 - Use Smart DNS to replace your DNS’s default servers.
 Smart DNS is the smart solution that helps you access geo-blocked streaming websites like BBC iPlayer of Netflix.
 Even if Smart DNS does not change your real IP, it is capable to bypass restrictions by tricking websites into seeing your location as a legitimate one.

 - Subscribe to a VPN service.
 The VPN service is the best way to fight for your online freedom, just like the garlic clove is the perfect weapon against vampires.
-Most of the online freedom advocates are recommending the VPN as being perfect not only to bypass online restrictions but to encrypt your traffic and enjoy a secure online connection.
+Most of the online freedom advocates are recommending the VPN as being perfect not only to bypass online restrictions and accessing streaming websites but to encrypt your traffic and enjoy a secure online connection.

 What is a VPN for internet censorship?